Create custom Prisma Client queries (/docs/orm/prisma-client/client-extensions/query)

 },

-We include the above example to show that this is possible.
-However, for performance reasons we recommend that you use the result component type to override existing fields.
-The result component type usually gives better performance in this situation because it computes only on access.
-The query component type computes after query execution.
+> We include the above example to show that this is possible.
+However, for performance reasons we recommend that you use the [`result` component type](/orm/prisma-client/client-extensions/result) to override existing fields.
+The `result` component type usually gives better performance in this situation because it computes only on access.
+The `query` component type computes after query execution.

-Wrap a query into a batch transaction
+Wrap a query into a batch transaction [#wrap-a-query-into-a-batch-transaction]

 You can wrap your extended queries into a [batch transaction](/orm/prisma-client/queries/transactions).
 For example, you can use this to enact row-level security (RLS).

-The following example extends findFirst so that it runs in a batch transaction.
+The following example extends `findFirst` so that it runs in a batch transaction.

 query: {